plexinc/qt-fork/qtwebengine/src/3rdparty/chromium/services/metrics/ukm_api.md

 ### Get A ukm::SourceId

-UKM identifies navigations by their source ID and you'll need to associate and ID with your event in order to tie it to a main frame URL.
-Preferrably, get an existing ID for the navigation from another object.
+UKM identifies navigations by their source ID and you'll need to associate an ID with your event in order to tie it to a main frame URL.
+Preferably, get an existing ID for the navigation from another object.

 The main method for doing this is by getting a navigation ID: